pablojimeno/blog/source/blog/2013-03-24-eurucamp-hackdays-2.html.markdown

 published: true
 ---

 eurucamp is more than a conference(&trade;).
 It is a community event, happening in and around Berlin, organized around a conference.
-To reinforce this, we started running a number of hackdays, starting with the first event on February 2nd&3rd.
+To reinforce this, we started running a number of hackdays, starting with the first event on 2nd & 3rd February.
 This is our official program for our next one on April 6 and 7.
-The follow up event, eurucamp hakdays 2, will take place in [co.up](http://co-up.de/events.html) again.
+The follow-up event, eurucamp hackdays 2, will take place in [co.up](http://co-up.de/events.html) again.
 You can see our full event history [here](https://tito.io/eurucamp/).
 Read more for details.

 READMORE